Bartmr/Fablab-Kiosk-Interface/README.md

 There is a User eXperience manual in this repository, explaining how to make this interface ready to both new visitors who never had contact with the Kiosk, and 'veterans'.

-DESIGNED FOR 1366x768 or less (so it can be used with old disposible screens)
+DESIGNED FOR 1366x768 or less (so it can be used with old disposable screens)